 NumPy#

 NumPy is the fundamental package for scientific computing in Python.
 It provides a powerful multidimensional array, along with an assortment of efficient functions for performing mathematical, logical, and statistical operations.
-If you are going to work on audio/image processing, data analysis, or machine learning projects, it is nearly mandatory to have a solid understanding of NumPy.
+By the end of this chapter, you should be able to:

 Why NumPy?